leonardoce/tags2js/README.md

 });
 ```

-The benefits of the XML description of the GUI components is more evident in
+The benefits of the XML description of the GUI components are more evident in
 complex forms.

 Examples